Mlkurta/ENCE_3231_Embedded_Systems/Phase_D/Readme.md

 <img width="845" height="638" alt="IMG_8341" src="https://github.com/user-attachments/assets/4d985973-521e-4568-90d0-05c8bc0002c7" />

 This was an AS5600.
 Upon looking at the datasheet, 0x32 is exactly the device address, but the read registers were different.
 In order to get raw angle, you must read 2 bytes beginning at 0x0C for angle.
 Then the degree conversion was different.
 Once that was determined, I had a means to measure angle and speed.
+I thought this was a good learning experience, as occasionally a part will be substituted with an equivalent (in a company, or group project).
+Knowing to use a I2C scanning function can be helpful in going back to square one.
+Or, if in doubt, look at the IC markings.

 Balancing the Wheel velocities.